+TURNS=integer,

 ONETABLE=logical, FILE=string, EXTENSION=string,

 ROOTNTUPLE=logical,

 EVERYSTEP=logical, TABLEALLSTEPS=logical,

 GCS=logical;

-'''

 TURNS number of turns to be tracked.
-If the layout of the machine is not closed, this value is forced to ${\tt TURNS=1}$ by ${\tt PTC}$ separate files.

-ONETABLE a logical switch to write all particle coordinates to a single file instead of if FILE is omitted, no output is written to file.
+If the layout of the machine is not closed, this value is forced to TURNS=1 by PTC (Default: 1) ONETABLE a logical switch to write all particle coordinates to a single file instead of separate files.(Default: false) [to be clarified] FILE if FILE is omitted, no output is written to file. if FILE is present, track tables are printed, optionally to files with name con- structed from the base filename specified.
+The actual name of the output file is constructed from type baseline given with

-(Default: false) [to be clarified]

-FILE

-if FILE is present, track tables are printed, optionally to files with name constructed from the base filename specified.

-The actual name of the output file is constructed from tyhe baseline given with FILE to which are appended the strings ".obsnnnn" (where nnnn is the observation point index) and ".pnnnn" (where nnnn is now the particle number), unless the ONETABLE option is activated.
+FILE to which are appended the strings ".obsnnnn" (where nnnn is the observation point index) and ".pnnnn" (where nnnn is now the particle number), unless the ONETABLE option is activated.
 (Default: "track")

-EXTENSION

-a string providing the file name extension for the track table files, e.g., txt , doc...
+- EXTENSION a string providing the filename extension for the track table files, e.g., txt, doc...
+(Default: nil) - ROOTNTUPLE a logical switch to store data to ROOT file as ntuple.

-(Default: nil)

-ROOTNTUPLE

-a logical switch to store data to ROOT file as ntuple.
 Accessible only if RPLOT plugin is available. i.e. only if MAD-X is dynamically linked and RPLOT plugin is present.

-EVERYSTEP

-a logical switch to activate the recording of track parameters at every integration step.
+(Default: false) - EVERYSTEP a logical switch to activate the recording of track parameters at every integration step.
 Normally tracking data are stored internally only at the end of each element.
 EVERYSTEP provides the user with finer data points.
 It implies usage of the so called node (thin) layout.
 Track parameters are stored for each step in file "thintracking_ptc.txt".
 Storage of parameters in a table for each step might be very memory consuming.
 To switch it off use option TABLEALLSTEPS.
 Collective effects can be taken into account only using this mode (this feature of PTC is not interfaced into MAD-X).

-TABLEALLSTEPS (to be completed)

-GCS

-a logical switch to store track parameters in Global Coordinate System - normally it starts at the entrance face of the first element.
+(Default: false) - TABLEALLSTEPS (to be completed)(Default: false) - GCS a logical switch to store track parameters in Global Coordinate System normally it starts at the entrance face of the first element.
+(Default: false)